Ramikan/AutoCrack/README.md

 # AutoCrack
-Automated Password Auditing Tool, using common tools used for cracking NTLM & LM and reporting.
+Automated Password Cracking & Auditing Tool, using common tools used for cracking NTLM & LM and reporting.
 Tested on Kali Linux